Musca

 Origin of Constellation

 The Southern Cross, today's constellation Crux, had been used for almost a century by the time of the invention of Musca.
 A kite-like pattern of stars, however, is not unique in the sky, and sailors had occasionally misnavigated with the asterism of the False Cross (a pattern of stars in Vela).
 It is somehow striking that the same Dutch sailors who enlarged the body of The Ship, Argo, so that it contains the False Cross, also created this extra constellation next to the real cross (Crux).
-They do not give any explanation for their inventions but the practical purpose seem obvious as their Hydrus also curled towards the south pole.
+They do not give any explanation for their inventions but perhaps the little pattern of the Fly (Musca) contributed to distinguish Crux from the False Cross.

 Transfer and Transformation of the Constellation